Farmer using data insights to manage field of crops.

 Metrics 1, Metrics, measurability, monitoring, identification, optimization, continuous improvement, impact-driven, IDA

-Tracks sustainability data
+Tracks farm-level data

 and identifies areas for improvement